dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 ### Displaying Blog Posts Created by Authenticated Author

 In your `AdminController`, let's add a new method called `entriesAction()` and input the code below.
-All this will do is retrieve all of the blog posts by the authenticated user and pass those into the template `entries.html.twig` to be displayed.
+All this will do is retrieve all of the blog posts by the authenticated user and pass those into the soon to be created template `entries.html.twig` to be displayed.

 ```php
 /**